Maximising the benefits of the UK’s wind farms

 “So, the challenge would be to connect these different points to the grid and then ensure that everyone is connected and can make use of this electricity.”

-With HVDC power lines able to transmit energy overground, underground and underwater with losses of only 1.6 per cent per 1,000km, it is ideal for the transmission across a ‘super grid’.
+With HVDC power lines able to transmit energy overground, underground, and underwater with losses of only 1.6% per 1,000 kilometres, it is ideal for the transmission across a ‘super grid’.

 Yet for Professor Ugalde-Loo, there are some extremely important issues that need to be considered before this idea becomes a reality.